mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 - If bit 3 is `1`, result is non-zero.
 - If bit 3 is `0`, result is zero.

-If the value had been say:
+If the value had been, say:

 <div class="bit-op-vis">
   <div class="line">